mvdevnull/sniper/nessus/new/README.md

-Please new nessus (XML) in this directory for tool import
+Place new Nessus Scans in this directory for tool import - (*.nessus)    (XML formatted)